Dennis Franchione: TCU

 In 1998, Franchione became the head coach at TCU and promptly turned their fortunes around, going from 1–10 the year before to 7–5 and a berth in the Sun Bowl, where the Horned Frogs defeated Southern California and set the record for fewest rushing yards allowed in a bowl game.
 He again led the Horned Frogs to a bowl game in 1999 on the legs of junior tailback LaDainian Tomlinson, who led the nation in rushing.
 Going into the 2000 season, the Frogs were being touted as a possible BCS Bowl contender before a disappointing loss to San Jose State.
 Despite the loss, the Frogs finished the season 10–1, were co-champions of the Western Athletic Conference, and accepted a bid to the 2000 Mobile Alabama Bowl.
 Before the scheduled bowl game, Franchione accepted a head-coaching offer by the University of Alabama.
-Franchione was voted by TCU players to lead the team in the bowl game, which Franchione's defensive coordinator and newly named head coach Gary Patterson supported; however, after some controversy at the Heisman Trophy ceremony, TCU Athletic Director Eric Hyman reversed the vote, disallowing Franchione to coach the bowl game.
+Franchione was voted by TCU players to lead the team in the bowl game, which Franchione's defensive coordinator and newly named head coach Gary Patterson supported; however, after some controversy at the Heisman Trophy ceremony, TCU Athletic Director Eric Hyman reversed the vote, preventing Franchione from coaching the bowl game.

 During Franchione's three years at TCU, he led the Horned Frogs to their first bowl victory since 1957, their first top-25 finish since 1959, and held the highest winning percentage among TCU coaches since Francis Schmidt (1929–1933).
-The tone and tenor of his exit from TCU remains a highly controversial subject among many TCU fans.

 Alabama

 Franchione became the head coach at the University of Alabama in 2001 and led the team, which had posted a 3–8 record the prior season, to a 7–5 record in 2001 and a 10–3 record in 2002.
-The 2001 team won the Independence Bowl, which became Alabama's first bowl win in five seasons.
+The 2001 team won the Independence Bowl, Alabama's first bowl win in five seasons.
 The 2002 team finished with a 6–2 conference record, placing first in the West Division of the Southeastern Conference.
 However, due to NCAA sanctions resulting from violations of the previous Alabama head coach, Mike DuBose, the 2002 team was ineligible for postseason games, including the SEC Championship Game.

 Alabama officials offered Franchione a 10-year contract extension worth $15 million.
 Franchione, however, did not sign the offer.
 Following the dismissal of Texas A&M head coach R. C. Slocum, Franchione publicly denied before the 2002 Iron Bowl a rumor that he would replace Slocum.
-On 5 December 2002 Franchione flew to Texas to interview for the A&M job.
+On December 5, 2002, Franchione flew to Texas to interview for the A&M job.
 His decision was influenced by the NCAA sanctions placed on Alabama, which included a two-year bowl ban, the loss of 21 scholarships over three years, and five years' probation.
 Franchione did not return to Alabama after being hired, instead informing players of his decision to accept the job at A&M by video teleconference.